wmarinho/edw_cenipa/README.md

 # EDW CENIPA
-## BI open source template to build a data warehouse with open data provided by CENIPA
+## BI open source template to build a scalable data warehouse with open data provided by CENIPA

 EDW CENIPA  is a opensource project designed to enable analysis of aeronautical incidentes that occured in the brazilian civil aviation.
 The project uses techniques and BI tools that explore innovative low-cost technologies.
 Historically, Business Intelligence platforms are expensive and impracticable for small projects.
 BI projects require specialized skills and high development costs.
 This work aims to break this barrier.